Understanding Your Breastfeeding Newborn

 Jerks head away from breast but maintains grip on nipple.

-The baby is a frustrated and baby looking for a faster flow.
+The baby is frustrated and looking for a faster flow.

 Wants to suck right after feeding.
 Would suck any time.
-Feeds are constantly.
+Feeds constantly.

 Back to top